The Unborn (2009 film)

 The Unborn is a 2009 American supernatural horror film written and directed by David S. Goyer.
 The film stars Odette Yustman as a young woman who is tormented by a dybbuk and seeks help from a rabbi (Gary Oldman).
 The dybbuk seeks to use her death as a gateway to physical existence.
 Produced by Michael Bay and his production company Platinum Dunes, it was released in American theaters on January 9, 2009, by Rogue Pictures, making it the last film Goyer directed.
+The film was panned by critics, but was a commercial success, grossing $76.5 million against a budget of $16 million.